Sergey-Tsybulkin/Vibegram/README.md

 # Vibegram

-It's like ICQ+Skype but better anyway
+It's like ICQ+Skype+Telegram but better anyway

 ### 12334